Stilted speech

 In psychiatry, stilted speech or pedantic speech is communication characterized by situationally inappropriate formality.
 This formality can be expressed both through abnormal prosody as well as speech content that is "inappropriately pompous, legalistic, philosophical, or quaint".
-Often, such speech can act as evidence for autism spectrum disorder (ASD) or a thought disorder, a common symptom in schizophrenia or schizoid personality disorder.
+Often, such speech can act as evidence for autism spectrum disorders (ASD) or a thought disorder, a common symptom in schizophrenia or schizoid personality disorder.

 To diagnose stilted speech, researchers have previously looked for the following characteristics: